ClaraEscorihuela/ann_models_library/README.md

 ### Models library:

-This library implements 1-hidden layer MLP and a Hopfield Network from scratch.
+This library implements a 1-hidden layer MLP and a Hopfield Network from scratch.
 Available files in the library are as follows:

   1. Activations_functions: Contains a class called "default_activation" with activation functions to apply after each layer of the designed network.
 Possible activation functions: